ruby/www.ruby-lang.org/en/news/_posts/2008-02-27-scotland-on-rails-2008.md

 an beginner level intro to Ruby and Rails in the morning, and sessions from several of the speakers from the main conference (including Jim Weirich, Bruce Williams and Giles Bowkett) in the afternoon.
-All the money raised from that days event will be going to <span class="caps">CHAS</span> – The Childrens Hospice Association.
+All the money raised from that days event will be going to CHAS – The Childrens Hospice Association.

 [1]: http://scotlandonrails.com/register
 [2]: http://scotlandonrails.com/talks